Where can I rent a motorcycle in San Francisco?

 What experience do I need as a rider?

-We require that you have at least 2 years of street riding, ideally with motorcycles 600cc and above.
-If you're planning on having a passenger, we require that you have previous experience riding with one.
-The bike dynamics change as a result.
+We require that you have at least 2 years of street riding, ideally with motorcycles 450cc and above.
+If you're planning on having a passenger, we require that you have previous experience riding with one, because the bike dynamics change with passengers.

 Should I be riding a Harley-Davidson to get the full California experience?